 There are two academic tuition fee categories at York University: Domestic and International.

-The domestic tuition rate is charged to students who are specifically exempted from the international student charge by the regulations of the Ontario Ministry of Advanced Education and Skills Development.
+The domestic tuition rate is charged to students who are specifically exempted from the international student charge by the regulations of the Ontario Ministry of Training, Colleges and Universities.

 The international tuition rate is charged to students who are not exempted or who are unable to provide documentary proof of exempted status to the Office of the University Registrar.